Your Life Is Shaped by Your Thoughts

 You want God to take away all of the problems, pain, sorrow, suffering, sickness, and sadness.
 But God wants to work on you first, because transformation won’t happen in your life until you renew your mind, until your thoughts begin to change.

 Why is it so important that you learn how to manage your mind?
 Let me give you three reasons.

 Manage your mind, because your thoughts control your life.

 Proverbs 4:23 says, “Be careful how you think; your life is shaped by your thoughts” (GNT).
-Your thoughts are powerful and have the tremendous ability to shape your life for good or for bad.
-For example, maybe you accept the thought someone told you when you were growing up: “You’re worthless.
+Your thoughts have tremendous ability to shape your life for good or for bad.
+For example, maybe you accept the thought someone told you when you were growing up, “You’re worthless.
 You don’t matter.”
 If you accepted that thought, even though it was wrong, it shaped your life.